 - 3 drops NLBS.

-2 Hair Care
+Efficient for Hair Care

-Another ancient use and another for the man-list – Geranium Oil has many of the same compounds as lemon, peppermint, bergamot and rosemary, all of which are good for the hair and beard.
+Another ancient use and another for the man-list.
+Geranium Oil has many of the same compounds as lemon, peppermint, bergamot and rosemary.
+All of which are good for the hair and beard.
 Geranium could be a good substitute if your skin is extra sensitive due to it’s gentle nature.

 Apparently it is good for hair growth via its ability to balance the production of sebum and natural oils within the scalp and face.
 I have no proof of this but it has been tested in some other oils with the same compounds to I am happy to leave it in here.
 I would suggest finding a good aroma mix with a ‘woody’ type oil just to man up the mix a little.
 However, if you like it, then it could certainly work on its own with some jojoba or coconut oil.